patrickmmartin/pith-writings/eight_rooty_pieces/article.md

 ## Conclusion

 So, let's review what we can get out of "implement sqrt()" in terms of discussion topics: closed form results versus algorithmic solutions - discussion on the many interesting properties of floating point calculations, bronze age mathematical algorithms, consideration of domains and ranges.
 I haven't even touched upon error handling, but it's needed.
+And finally there are other really fascinating techniques I haven't touched upon as I judged them too abstruse for an interview scenario: like Lagrange's continued fractions [wikipedia_square_root], and also the Vedic techniques mentioned in [wikipedia_sqrt].

 ## You may have some questions
 Here's my attempt to anticipate them.